CaptainDeathead/Plaching/README.md

-# Plaching-
+# Plaching
-Plaching! is a wedding photo app where people can view and upload photo's of a wedding.
+Plaching is a wedding photo app where people can view and upload photo's of a wedding.